penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/calculated.md

 `
 ## Practical Example

-### Percentile 95 Network Latency (ICMP Ping)
+### Analysing Network Latency with Percentiles

-Why Percentiles Matter

-Just like with website performance analysis, average latency can be extremely misleading.
+**The Crucial Role of Percentile Analysis in Network Quality** When assessing network latency, specifically using metrics like ICMP Ping response time, relying solely on the average (mean) can be profoundly misleading a pitfall analogous to analyzing website performance without considering real world user experience.

 **Suppose :**

 - 99% of all ICMP responses are 5 ms
 - 1% spike to 500 ms due to congestion

-The average latency still appears excellent, while users may experience intermittent slowness.
-A P95 or P99 percentile immediately exposes congestion, bufferbloat, microbursts, and jitter spikes.
-Percentile analysis is one of the most accurate indicators of real network quality.
+In this case, the arithmetic mean latency will still appear negligible and highly satisfactory.
+However, this statistical comfort masks a critical flaw: a significant fraction of users the 1% are intermittently encountering severe, perceptible network slowdowns.

+To accurately capture the real network quality and expose these intermittent performance degradations, engineers must employ percentile analysis.
+Key percentiles, such as the P95 (95th percentile) or P99 (99th percentile), immediately reveal symptoms of network issues that averages conceal.

+The use of percentiles effectively exposes sporadic but critical issues, including:

+- **Congestion:** High traffic leading to packet queuing.
+- **Bufferbloat:** Excessive buffering causing queueing delays.
+- **Microbursts:** Short, sharp spikes in traffic volume.
+- **Jitter Spikes:** Irregular variations in packet delay.

+Therefore, for a robust and accurate indication of the operational network quality experienced by the majority of users, percentile analysis is indispensable.

 **Required Item: ICMP Response Time**

-Zabbix provides a built-in Simple Check for ICMP response time (fping-based):
+Zabbix provides a built-in Simple Check for ICMP response time (fping-based).
+For this exercise make sure the item is already on the system available as we need it for our calculated item.

 | Field | Value |
 | ----  |----   |